gradle/gradle/design-docs/gradle-2.0.md

 ## Gradle GUI and Open-API

-* Now that we have reasonable tooling support via IDE's it might be worth scrapping the Gradle GUI and open-api that it uses.
+* Now that we have reasonable tooling support via IDEs it might be worth scrapping the Gradle GUI and open-api that it uses.

 ## Remove API methods that are added by the DSL decoration